IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ODBCApplication/README.md

 `cd <odbc_client_path>/bin`

-2. Before running the following command a number of parameters must be substituted.
+2. Before running the following command a number of parameters must be provided.

   * server_certificate_path is the path that you obtained using the rest API/setup script, you could use the environment variable $SERVER_CERT_PATH
   * IP is the IP address of your Event Store cluster, you could use the environment variable $IP